Wolfgang Amadeus Mozart: Style

 The central traits of the Classical style are all present in Mozart's music.
-Clarity, balance, and transparency are the hallmarks of his work, but simplistic notions of its delicacy mask the exceptional power of his finest masterpieces, such as the Piano Concerto No. 24 in C minor, K. 491; the Symphony No. 40 in G minor, K. 550; and the opera Don Giovanni.
-Charles Rosen makes the point forcefully:
+Clarity, balance and transparency are the hallmarks of his work, but simplistic notions of its delicacy mask the exceptional power of his finest masterpieces, such as the Piano Concerto No. 24 in C minor, K. 491; the Symphony No. 40 in G minor, K. 550; and the opera Don Giovanni.
+Rosen makes the point forcefully:

 It is only through recognising the violence and sensuality at the centre of Mozart's work that we can make a start towards a comprehension of his structures and an insight into his magnificence.
 In a paradoxical way, Schumann's superficial characterisation of the G minor Symphony can help us to see Mozart's daemon more steadily.
 In all of Mozart's supreme expressions of suffering and terror, there is something shockingly voluptuous.

 During his last decade, Mozart frequently exploited chromatic harmony.
-A notable instance is his String Quartet in C major, K. 465 (1785), whose introduction abounds in chromatic suspensions, giving rise to the work's nickname, the "Dissonance" quartet.
+A notable instance is his String Quartet in C major, K. 465 (1785), whose introduction abounds in chromatic suspensions, giving rise to its nickname, the "Dissonance" quartet.

 Mozart had a gift for absorbing and adapting the valuable features of others' music.
 His travels helped in the forging of a unique compositional language.
 In London as a child, he met Johann Christian Bach and heard his music.
-In Paris, Mannheim, and Vienna he met with other compositional influences, as well as the avant-garde capabilities of the Mannheim orchestra.
+In Paris, Mannheim and Vienna he met with other compositional influences, as well as the avant-garde capabilities of the Mannheim orchestra.
 In Italy, he encountered the Italian overture and opera buffa, both of which deeply affected the evolution of his practice.
-In London and Italy, the galant style was in the ascendent: simple, light music with a mania for cadencing; an emphasis on tonic, dominant, and subdominant to the exclusion of other harmonies; symmetrical phrases; and clearly articulated partitions in the overall form of movements.
+In London and Italy, the galant style was in the ascendent: simple, light music with a mania for cadencing; an emphasis on tonic, dominant and subdominant to the exclusion of other harmonies; symmetrical phrases; and clearly articulated partitions in the overall form of movements.
 Some of Mozart's early symphonies are Italian overtures, with three movements running into each other; many are homotonal (all three movements having the same key signature, with the slow middle movement being in the relative minor).
-Others mimic the works of J. C. Bach, and others show the simple rounded binary forms turned out by Viennese composers.
+Others mimic the works of J. C. Bach and others show the simple rounded binary forms turned out by Viennese composers.